kAIto47802/notist/docs/quickstart.rst

 Send a One-Off Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also send notifications with the :func:`~notist._core.send` function at any point in your code, not just at the start or end of a task:
+You can also send notifications with :func:`~notist._core.send` at any point in your code, not just at the start or end of a task:

 .. code-block:: python